godotengine/godot-docs/classes/class_gltflight.rst

 - |void| **set_range**\ (\ value\: :ref:`float<class_float>`\ )
 - :ref:`float<class_float>` **get_range**\ (\ )

-The range of the light, beyond which the light has no effect.
-GLTF lights with no range defined behave like physical lights (which have infinite range).
+The range of the light, beyond which the light has no effect. glTF lights with no range defined behave like physical lights (which have infinite range).
 When creating a Godot light, the range is clamped to 4096.

 .. rst-class:: classref-section-separator